-14. RESTRICTED ACTIVITIES RELATED TO WATERWAYS
+15. RESTRICTED ACTIVITIES RELATED TO WATERWAYS

-- (1) No person, except a person with written authority from the Council or an authorised agent of the regional council may: - (a) build or install, or allow to be built or installed, any structure in, on, over, or within three metres of any waterway; - (b) lay or permit any utility service or private pipe across, within, or along the line of an existing waterway; - (c) dig or undertake earthworks on, in, or within three metres of any waterway; - (d) modify the bank or bed of any waterway; or - (e) alter the course or flow of any waterway.
+- (1) No person may, without the Council's written approval under this bylaw: - (a) build or install, or allow to be built or installed, any structure in, on, over, or within three metres of any waterway; - (b) lay or permit any utility service or private pipe across, within, or along the line of an existing waterway; - (c) dig or undertake earthworks on, in, or within three metres of any waterway; - (d) modify the bank or bed of any waterway; or - (e) alter the course or flow of any waterway.